CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 **Figure** Floating IP association options

-Click the plus to create a new IP, select the IP, select your machine under **Instance** and click **Associate**.
-It will take some minutes before you are able to see the second, public IP address, in the _Instances view_.
-Once also the second IP is shown, your machine has a public IP and is accessible from the Internet.
+Click the plus to create a new IP, select the IP, select your machine under **Instance**, and click **Associate**.
+It takes some minutes before you are able to see the second, public IP address in the _Instances view_.
+Once the second IP is shown as well, your machine has a public IP and is accessible on the internet.

 ![Assign IP](/img/pouta-assign-ip.jpg)

 **Figure** Floating IP association dialog

 !!!
 Tip
-    Please Note: Allocated or assigned floating IPs are billed at the rate of 0,2 BU/hr.
-You can additionally follow our [blog-post](http://pouta.blog.csc.fi) for management of floating IPs in a cPouta project.
+    Please note: Allocated and assigned floating IPs are billed at the rate of 0,2 BU/hr.
+You can additionally read our [blog post](http://pouta.blog.csc.fi) for management of floating IPs in a cPouta project.

   [Applying for Pouta access]: ../../accounts/how-to-add-service-access-for-project.md